ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 As shown in the example above, by ElasticsearchBundle default, only a single object will be saved in the document.
 Meanwhile, Elasticsearch database doesn't care if in an object is stored as a single value or as an array.
 If it is necessary to store multiple objects (array), you have to add `multiple=true` to the annotation.
-While initiating a document with multiple items you need to initialize property with the new instance of `Collection()`.
+While initiating a document with multiple items you need to initialize property with the new instance of `ArrayCollection()`.

 Here's an example: